-- Projects with the "Seal of Excellence" should be automatically financed from the European Regional & Development Fund (ERDF) through all the Member States. - Budgets should be shifted from more applied to more fundamental science by 25%. - The gap between Member States should be reduced, and the budget for Widening should be doubled with an emphasis on building urgently needed new infrastructure. - Budget for research and innovation activities within 10FP should be strictly ringfenced within the Multi-Annual Financial Framework of the European Union.
+- Projects with the "Seal of Excellence" should be automatically financed from the European Regional & Development Fund (ERDF) through all the Member States. - Budgets should be shifted from more applied to more fundamental science by 25%. - The gap between Member States should be reduced to enable mobilization of the talents throughout EU, and the budget for Widening should be doubled with an emphasis on building urgently needed new infrastructure. - Budget for research and innovation activities within 10FP should be strictly ringfenced within the Multi-Annual Financial Framework of the European Union.